digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    .. _dedup-unbounded-step-dedup-offset:

 #.
 Obtain a recent offset ``OFF0`` on the completion event stream and remember across crashes that you use ``OFF0`` with the chosen command ID.
+There are several ways to do so:

-   - When you use the :ref:`Command Service <command-service>`, to obtain a recent offset, repeatedly submit a dummy command, e.g., a :ref:`Create-And-Exercise command <com.daml.ledger.api.v1.CreateAndExerciseCommand>` of some single-signatory template with the :ref:`Archive <function-da-internal-template-functions-archive-52202>` choice, until you get a successful response.
+   - Use the :ref:`Command Service <command-service>` to obtain a recent offset by repeatedly submitting a dummy command, e.g., a :ref:`Create-And-Exercise command <com.daml.ledger.api.v1.CreateAndExerciseCommand>` of some single-signatory template with the :ref:`Archive <function-da-internal-template-functions-archive-52202>` choice, until you get a successful response.
      The response contains the :ref:`completion offset <com.daml.ledger.api.v1.SubmitAndWaitForTransactionIdResponse.completion_offset>`.

-   - When you use the :ref:`Command Completion Service <command-completion-service>`, ask for the :ref:`current ledger end <com.daml.ledger.api.v1.CommandCompletionService.CompletionEnd>`.
+   - Use the :ref:`Command Completion Service <command-completion-service>` by asking for the :ref:`current ledger end <com.daml.ledger.api.v1.CommandCompletionService.CompletionEnd>`.

    .. _dedup-unbounded-step-offset: